Legal Updated 7 min read

 More than 60 asbestos trust funds hold an estimated $30 billion or more in remaining assets for people with asbestos-related diseases.

-Most people with mesothelioma file claims with 10 to 20 different trusts, reflecting exposure to multiple manufacturers’ products.
+Most people with mesothelioma file claims with 10 or more different trusts, reflecting exposure to multiple manufacturers’ products.

-Trust fund claims typically pay within 90 days of approval, compared to 12 to 18 months for lawsuit settlements.
+Trust fund claims typically pay within 90 days of approval under expedited review, compared to 12 to 18 months for lawsuit settlements.

 Asbestos trust funds exist because the companies that made, sold, or used asbestos products went bankrupt.
 Under Section 524(g) of the Bankruptcy Code, these companies were required to set aside money to compensate people harmed by their products.
 The result is a system of more than 60 independent trusts, each with its own claim process, payment schedule, and remaining balance.